-The federal government is still playing it coy, with trade minister Dan Tehan telling ABC Landline’s Kath Sullivan in an interview that he “won’t jump to any conclusions” about the delays, and that government and industry are still “trying to work out… the cause of the hold-up”.
+The federal government is still playing it coy.
+Trade minister Dan Tehan told ABC Landline’s Kath Sullivan in an interview that he “won’t jump to any conclusions” about the delays.
+Further, that government and industry are still “trying to work out… the cause of the hold-up”.
 While 80 percent of Australian table grape exports appear to have gone through without a hitch, there are “issues” with the other 20 percent.

-According to a report from international news organisation Reuters, ATGA CEO Jeff Scott said the reason for the delays hasn’t been explained to Australian exporters, and that exports from other countries haven’t faced the same problem.
+According to a report from international news organisation Reuters, ATGA CEO Jeff Scott said the reason for the delays hasn’t been explained to Australian exporters.
+Also, exports from other countries haven’t faced the same problem.

 “For the last three weeks, table grapes have been experiencing lengthy delays at port,” Scott said back in April.
 “There are about 400 or 500 containers that are taking between five and 10 days longer than normal to be cleared.”

-According to another report from the English-language Chinese newspaper Global Times, sources from China’s fruit industry have said that the table grape delays were associated with “the need to conduct nucleic acid tests on imported fruit”, and that there was no word on when – or if – the backlog of fruit would be cleared.
+According to another report from the English-language Chinese newspaper Global Times, sources from China’s fruit industry have said that the table grape delays were associated with “the need to conduct nucleic acid tests on imported fruit”.
+Also, there was no word on when – or if – the backlog of fruit would be cleared.

-Scott has told ABC News that if delayed containers aren’t powered, the lack of refrigeration could cause the fruit to deteriorate – reducing its value.
+Scott told ABC News that if delayed containers aren’t powered, the lack of refrigeration could cause the fruit to deteriorate.
+This reduces its value.